FarronF/limerick-council-meetings/meetings/2017/01/16-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 19th December 2016.md

 Council for approval in accordance with the requirements of Section 183 of the Local

 Government Act, 2001.
-Members noted the proposal, as circulated.--- 2
+Members noted the proposal, as circulated.
+---
+2

 **QUESTIONS**